 Eye exams: high signal, low friction

-Employers spend a lot of time (and money) trying to increase preventive care.
-The problem is that many preventive initiatives feel intrusive, time-consuming, or confusing.
+Employers spend a lot of time and money trying to increase preventive care.
+The problem?
+Many initiatives feel intrusive, time-consuming, or confusing.
 Eye exams are different.
-They’re familiar, relatively quick, and culturally normalized-many employees will do them even if they skip their annual physical.
+They’re familiar, quick, and culturally normalized.
+Many employees will do them even if they skip their annual physical.

 Why the eye exam is more than a vision check

 The eye is one of the few places clinicians can directly observe blood vessels and nerve tissue without invasive procedures.
-A routine exam can uncover signs that point to broader health issues-often before an employee feels “sick” enough to seek medical care.
+A routine exam can catch early signs of broader health issues—often before an employee feels sick enough to seek medical care.

 Health risks that may show up in a routine exam